coltonbooth/CoreChainDB/docs/root/source/installation/network-setup/k8s-deployment-template/upgrade-on-kubernetes.rst

 `the Kubernetes docs <https://kubernetes.io/docs/admin/cluster-management/>`_.

-Upgrade BigchainDB-Related Software
+Upgrade corechaindb-Related Software
 -----------------------------------

-We use Kubernetes "Deployments" for NGINX, BigchainDB, and most other BigchainDB-related software.
+We use Kubernetes "Deployments" for NGINX, corechaindb, and most other corechaindb-related software.
 The only exception is MongoDB; we use a Kubernetes StatefulSet for that.